Get in Touch

 The "Interests"

-• The difference between positions and interests
+• Difference between positions and interests

-• Identifying and prioritising your interests
+• Identifying and prioritizing your interests

-• Common mistakes when handling interests
+• Common mistakes in handling interests

-• When is negotiation a good idea?
+• When is negotiation advisable?

-• The elements of an effective negotiation
+• Elements of effective negotiation

 Case Study/Discussion Point